CodeYourFuture/syllabus/docs/git/index.md

 TODO: Insert sequence diagram of teacher committing, pushing, and learners cloning.

+## The Git Cheatsheet

+We tend to do the same four or five things in Git over and over again, but it can be easy to forget them.
+There's a handy reference at (TODO: Link to cheat sheet) to help you remember.
+We'll use it in our next exercise:

 ### Exercise (10 minutes)

 Code Your Future has already pushed an example repository, so you're going to try to clone it from Github onto your computer.

-1. Open up Github Desktop, and sign in if you're not already signed in.

-TODO: Insert screenshots for each step.

-2. You should see a button saying "Clone a Repository from the Internet" - click it.
-(If you don't see it, look in the menu at the top of the screen, open the "File" menu, and select the "Clone Repository" option).

-3. Now we need to tell Github Desktop where we want to repository we want to clone is.
-Choose the "URL" heading, and paste into the URL box: `https://github.com/illicitonion/cyf-demo-repo` (TODO: Replace with a CYF repo).
-The second box ("Local Path") is saying where it's going to clone it to on your computer.
-That's all Github Desktop is doing - copying a repository _from_ Github _to_ your computer.
-We don't need to change this box, but it can be useful to know where we can find our files later on.

-4. Press the Clone button.
-Github Desktop should soon show you a screen like this:

-TODO: Screenshot

-5. Click the "Open in Visual Studio Code" button (TODO: Explain to Linux users how to do this, because they probably don't have the button).

-6. Visual Studio code should open, and you should see an "Explorer" bar which says `CYF-DEMO-REPO` and under it `file.txt`.
-If you click on where it says `file.txt`, it should open the file.
-Congratulations, you have just cloned your first Git repository!
+Try following the instructions labelled "I want to get code from a repo onto my computer (Cloning)" from the Git cheatsheet.
+The repository we want to clone is (TODO: move to CYF): `https://github.com/illicitonion/cyf-demo-repo`.
+When you've finished the exercise, you should have `file.txt` open in VS Code.

 ## What did we just do?